downlinko/downlinko.github.io/_posts/development/jdk/2018-09-26-download-install-jdk-11-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/jdk/what-is-a-jdk.png" alt="what is a jdk">

-One of these tools is a compiler (javac) that converts Java source code (`.java` files) into Java byte code (`.class` files).
+One of these tools is a **compiler** (javac) that converts Java source code (`.java` files) into Java bytecode (`.class` files).
 Other tools include an archiver (jar) and a documentation generator (javadoc).

-The JDK also contains a Java Runtime Environment (JRE) that is able to run compiled Java code.
+The JDK also contains a **Java Runtime Environment** (JRE) that is able to run compiled Java code.
 To do this the JRE uses Java libraries and a Java Virtual Machine (JVM) that executes the compiled Java code.

 ## Step #1: Download

-There are [several Java packages available](https://docs.oracle.com/javaee/6/firstcup/doc/gkhoy.html){:target="_blank"}.
+There are [several Java packages](https://docs.oracle.com/javaee/6/firstcup/doc/gkhoy.html){:target="_blank"} available.
 In this tutorial, we will install the Java Standard Edition (SE).

 Head over to the [Oracle Java download page](http://www.oracle.com/technetwork/java/javase/downloads/index.html){:target="_blank"}.

 Look for the `Java SE 11 (LTS)` section.

 > Starting with Java 9, Oracle introduced a new support model.
-Version tagged as LTS (long term support) will receive support for 3 years.
+Versions tagged as LTS (long-term support) will receive support for 3 years.
 Non-LTS versions will be out of support as soon as a new major version is released.

 Click on the `Download` button right below `Oracle JDK`.